sstsimulator/sst-macro/docs/manual/manual.md

 SST-macro supports running parallel discrete event simulation (PDES) in distributed memory (MPI), threaded shared memory (pthreads) and hybrid (MPI+pthreads) modes.
 Running these in standalone mode is generally discouraged as parallel simulations should use the unified SST core.

-#### 2.3.1: Distributed Memory Parallel<a name="subsec:mpiparallel"></a>

-In order to run distributed memory parallel, you must configure the simulator with the `--enable-mpiparallel` flag.
+*Distributed Memory Parallel* \label{subsec:mpiparallel} In order to run distributed memory parallel, you must configure the simulator with the `--enable-mpiparallel` flag.
 Configure will check for MPI and ensure that you're using the standard MPI compilers.
 Your configure should look something like:

 ````
 sst-macro/build> ../configure --enable-mpiparallel CXX=mpicxx CC=mpicc ...